-Lavender, catmint, monarda, rosemary, sage, cilantro, thyme, fennel, rosemary, hyssop, borage, aster, hollyocks, anemone, phlox, calendula, sweet allysum, poppies, sunflower, zinnia, cleome, heliotrope, chives, ageratum, sunflowers, Perovskia, Eryngium, goldenrod and so many more.
+Lavender, catmint, monarda, rosemary, sage, cilantro, thyme, fennel, rosemary, hyssop, borage, aster, hollyhocks, anemone, phlox, calendula, sweet alyssum, poppies, sunflower, zinnia, cleome, heliotrope, chives, ageratum, sunflowers, Perovskia, Eryngium, goldenrod and so many more.

-Abelia, Cistus (Rockrose), Ceanothus, Pieris, Aronia, Buddlia, Blueberries, Arbutus undedo – Strawberry tree, Escallonia, Euonymus, Mahonia, Manzanita.
+Abelia, Cistus (Rockrose), Ceanothus, Pieris, Aronia, Buddleia, Blueberries, Arbutus unedo – Strawberry tree, Escallonia, Euonymus, Mahonia, Manzanita.
 Bees favor old garden roses such as Bourbons, moss and Rosa rugosa especially.
 Photinia, Flw.
-Current, (Ribies Sanguinea) Viburnum, Photinia, Common Privet (bad tasting honey),
+Current, (Ribies Sanguinea) Viburnum, Philadelphus (Mock Orange), Photinia, Common Privet (bad tasting honey),